-29 By faith they passed through the Red Sea as by dry land, whereas the Egyptians, attempting to do so, were drowned.
+29 By faith they passed through the Red Sea as by dry land,

-"29 By faith they passed through the Red Sea as by dry land,

-We find that the episode of Israel crossing the Red Sea in Exodus 14:15-31 was a faith issue.
-Initially Israel cowered by the oncoming Egyptian army as they approached the Red Sea.
-These refugees complained against Moses for putting them into this place (Ex 14:11-12).
+We find that the episode of Israel crossing the Red Sea in Exodus 14:15–31 was a faith issue.
+Initially Israel cowered under the oncoming Egyptian army as they approached the Red Sea.
+These refugees complained against Moses for putting them into this place (Ex 14:11–12).
 Moses knew by faith that God would defeat the Egyptians.
 It was the leadership of Moses’ faith that delivered the nation.
-Israelites followed the faith of Moses (Ex 14:31).
+The Israelites followed the faith of Moses (Ex 14:31).

-Even after passing through the Red Sea Israel believed God would meet His promises to them (Ex 14:13-14).
+Even after passing through the Red Sea, Israel believed God would meet His promises to them (Ex 14:13–14).
 However, the early entrance into the Sinai Peninsula was very different from the subsequent events that followed (Deut 32:20).
 They wandered for 40 years in the wilderness in unbelief.

 whereas the Egyptians, attempting to do so, were drowned.